Earthworks for residential development

-Proposed changes to the Water Plan (PC8) mean discharges of sediment from earthworks associated with residential development need to be avoided as a first priority, then best practice methods need to be used to minimise sediment loss if avoidance is not achievable.
+New rules in the Water Plan mean discharges of sediment from earthworks associated with residential development need to be avoided as a first priority, then best practice methods need to be used to minimise sediment loss if avoidance is not achievable.

 What qualifies as ‘residential’ earthworks*

-The regional provisions under PC8 are applied in a broad sense and are not ‘bound’ by any underlying District Plan zoning as ‘residential’ or any definitions of ‘residential activity’ or ‘residential development’ in any District Plans.
+The regional provisions for residential earthworks are applied in a broad sense and are not ‘bound’ by any underlying District Plan zoning as ‘residential’ or any definitions of ‘residential activity’ or ‘residential development’ in any District Plans.

 Examples that may require a consent from us include earthworks to establish building platforms, driveways and infrastructure (such as pipes, local roads) for residential dwellings or subdivisions in any zone.

 *Note: These examples are not an exhaustive list.
-Please contact ORC to confirm whether you will need to apply for consent under PC8
+Please contact ORC to confirm whether you will need to apply for consent for your earthworks project.

 Earthworks: The alteration or disturbance of land, including by moving, removing, placing, blading, cutting, contouring, filling or excavation of earth (or any matter constituting the land including soil, clay, sand and rock).
 This excludes gardening, cultivation, and disturbance of land for the installation of fence posts.